SkynetLabs/skynet-docs/source/includes/_downloading.md

 }
 ```

-This endpoint downloads a skylink using http streaming.
+This function downloads a skylink using http streaming.
 The call blocks until
 the data is received.
 There is a 30s default timeout applied to downloading a
 skylink.
 If the data can not be found within this 30s time constraint, a `404`
 error will be returned.
 This timeout is configurable.